-The Outback Steakhouse Aussie Fries are honestly my favorite thing on the menu.
-Crisp french fries smothered in melted cheese and bacon, this appetizer can really make you salivate.
+Outback Steakhouse Aussie Fries are honestly my favorite thing on the menu.
+Crisp french fries smothered in melted cheese and bacon, this appetizer can really make your mouth water.
 I would hate to count the times my family has had these for dinner.

 The Outback Steakhouse is Not Really Aussie